cooldome/Nim-gdb/README.md

 https://github.com/nim-lang/Nim/pull/6240

 ## Usage

+Build your nim file with something like: `nim --d:debug --lineDir:on --debuginfo --debugger:native c yourfile.nim`

-Copy nim.py from this project next to executable you plan to debug.
+Copy nim.py (or nim3.py in case of python 3 installed) from this project next to executable you plan to debug.
 Next after loading executable, issue the following command in gdb: `python execfile("nim.py")`

+### Python 3
+If you system has python3 installed, use the 2to3 version like so: `python exec(open("nim3.py").read())`

 ## Supported features:
 * Type pretty printing, using ``whatis`` gdb command